Morriston, Florida

 Morriston is a census-designated place (CDP) in Levy County, Florida, United States.
 The population was 165 at the 2020 census, up from 164 at the 2010 census.
 It is part of the Gainesville, Florida Metropolitan Statistical Area.

 Geography

-Morriston is located at in eastern Levy County.
+Morriston is located in eastern Levy County.
 U.S. Route 41 forms the west edge of the community, leading north 8 mi to Williston and south 17 mi to Dunnellon.

 According to the United States Census Bureau, the CDP has a total area of 1.1 km2, all land.

+Demographics

+Morriston first appeared as a census designated place in the 2010 U.S. census.